Trump picks Gen. Mark Milley as next top military adviser

 WASHINGTON (AP) — President Donald Trump announced Saturday that he's picked a battle-hardened commander who oversaw troops in Iraq and Afghanistan to be the nation's next top military adviser.

 If confirmed by the Senate, Gen. Mark Milley, who has been chief of the Army since August 2015, would succeed Marine Gen. Joseph Dunford as chairman of the Joint Chiefs of Staff.
 Dunford's term doesn't end until Oct.
-1. Trump said the date of transition is yet to be determined.
+1. Trump said the date of transition is "to be determined."

-Trump tweeted the announcement, saying "I am pleased to announce my nomination of four-star General Mark Milley, Chief of Staff of the United States Army - as the Chairman of the Joint Chiefs of Staff, replacing General Joe Dunford, who will be retiring.
-I am thankful to both of these incredible men for their service to our Country!"
+Trump used an early morning tweet to reveal his choice.
+"I am thankful to both of these incredible men for their service to our Country!" he said.

 Dunford is a former commandant of the Marine Corps and commander of coalition troops in Afghanistan.
 Milley commanded troops during several tours in Iraq and Afghanistan.

+Sen. Lindsey Graham, R-S.C., a member of the Senate Armed Services Committee, said in a statement that Milley was "a battle-tested commander and Pentagon reformer who will be a worthy successor" to Dunford.

-Trump's decision, which he announced before leaving Washington to attend the annual Army-Navy football game in Philadelphia, caught some in the Pentagon by surprise on Friday.
+Trump's decision, announced before leaving Washington for the annual Army-Navy football game in Philadelphia, had caught some in the Pentagon by surprise when unofficial word spread Friday after he had tweeted that a succession announcement was coming.

 Normally an announcement on a new chairman wouldn't be expected until early next year.
-The officials said the Air Force chief, Gen. David Goldfein, was also a strong contender for the job, but they indicated that Milley has a very good relationship with the president.
+Officials had said the Air Force chief, Gen. David Goldfein, was also a strong contender for the job.

-Trump hinted earlier Friday that he would make an announcement on Saturday, when he attends the game and is expected to perform the coin toss to decide which team gets the ball first.
-"I can give you a little hint: It will have to do with the Joint Chiefs of Staff and succession," he said.

 Milley is known as a charismatic, outgoing leader who has not been afraid to offer candid and sometimes blunt assessments to Congress.
 Last year he admonished the House Armed Services Committee for its inability to approve a defense budget, slamming it as "professional malpractice."
-And in 2016, he told lawmakers, in answer to a direct question, that women should also have to register for the draft now that they are allowed to serve in all combat jobs.
+In 2016, he told lawmakers, in answer to a direct question, that women should also have to register for the draft now that they are allowed to serve in all combat jobs.

 As the Army's top leader, he helped shepherd the groundbreaking move of women into front-line infantry and other combat positions, while warning that it would take time to do it right.
 More recently, he has worked with his senior officers to reverse a shortfall in Army recruiting when the service fell far short of its annual goal this year.